RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 * **Project repository:** [https://github.com/RocketChat/Rocket.Chat](https://github.com/RocketChat/Rocket.Chat)
 * **Desirable Skills:** JavaScript / TypeScript
 * **Description:** Create internal scripts to extract translation strings from the source code and give some options:
-  * Check if all strings are translated in the target languages \(en by default\)
+  * Check if all strings are translated in the target languages \(en by default\).
-  * List strings present in the target language that are not in the code anymore
+  * List strings present in the target language that are not in the code anymore.
-  * Option to render a completion chart for all languages
+  * Option to render a completion chart for all languages.
-  * Option to remove strings from all languages based on a target one
+  * Option to remove strings from all languages based on a target one.
-  * Option to import missing strings into the target language to easily add translations
+  * Option to import missing strings into the target language to easily add translations.
-  * Integrate the script on CI to block PR from merge if there are new strings without translations
+  * Integrate the script on CI to block PR from merge if there are new strings without translations.

 ### Introduce Video and Audio calls to LiveChat